guillermooo/sublime-undocs/source/extensibility/packages.rst

 Manual Installation
 -------------------

-Simply copy and paste a directory containing Sublime Text resources to``Packages``.
+Simply copy and paste a directory containing Sublime Text resources to the packages folder.

 Packages and Magic
 ******************